 A survey by Carers UK shows the huge toll the pandemic is taking on unpaid carers.

-Seventy per cent of unpaid carers in the UK are having to provide more care for their loved ones during the coronavirus outbreak and fifty five per cent feel overwhelmed and near burnout, according to new research.
+‘Over half of carers at breaking point’: Seventy percent of unpaid carers in the UK are having to provide more care for their loved ones during the coronavirus outbreak and fifty-five percent feel overwhelmed and near burnout, according to new research.

 The survey of nearly 5,000 unpaid carers by Carers UK found that a third (35%) of unpaid carers are providing more care because their local care and support services have been reduced or closed.